intel-retail/automated-vending/docs_src/index.md

 make run
 ```

-This command starts the EdgeX Device Services and then starts all the Automated Checkout Reference Implementation Services.
+This command starts the EdgeX Device Services and then starts all the Automated Vending Reference Implementation Services.

 #### Check for success